Kang Daniel: 2022–present: Acting debut, The Story, and concert tour

 As his first English-language single, Kang released "Look Where We Are" with 220 Kid and Willim on January 26, 2023.
 Held in Las Vegas, Kang performed at the We Bridge Music Festival and participated in the three-day exposition hosted by the Grammy Museum on April 21.
 He then released his fifth Korean EP Realiez on June 19 and performed at the 2023 Summer Sonic Festival on August 19 and 20.
 In the same month, Kang returned as the fixed MC of Street Woman Fighter 2.
 His documentary film titled Kang Daniel: My Parade that followed him through his first world tour with concert footage, behind-the-scenes rehearsals, and exclusive interviews was released in movie theaters around the world on August 30 and September 2.

 In July 2024, after the dissolution of Konnect Entertainment, Kang announced that he had signed a new exclusive contract with ARA (Artistic Round Alliance).
 Kang's first project under the new agency, an EP entitled Act, was released on September 23.
-After a performing two concerts in Seoul in October 2024, Kang is scheduled to embark on his second tour in January 2025, visiting seven cities across Asia and Australia.
+After a performing two concerts in Seoul in October 2024, Kang embarked on his second world tour in 2025, starting with Asia and Europe.

+On June 16, 2025, Kang released EP Glow to Haze, which marked the first time he was credited in song composition and production.
+Kang continued the second act of his world tour with a two-day Seoul encore concert in August, followed by stops in North America and South America in September.
+Ahead of his enlistment, Kang released an English-language EP Pulsephase on December 12 and held a fan concert on December 13 and 14.
+Kang's second documentary film Kang Daniel: Hold Your Breath followed him throughout his Act tour and was released in domestic CGV movie theaters in January 2026.

+Personal life

+Military service

+Kang enlisted for his mandatory military service as an active duty soldier on February 9, 2026.
+After completing basic training at the Korea Army Training Center, Kang served as an assistant training instructor.